AttyC/raindrops/README.md

 I chose Ruby language, with RSpec for testing.
 I used Rubocop for code cleanup.

-The tests and logic didn't take very long, so I spent a bit of time refcatoring the code and cleaning it up with the help of the ```rubocop``` gem.
+The tests and logic didn't take very long, so I spent a bit of time refactoring the code and cleaning it up with the help of the ```rubocop``` gem.

 My initial impression was that this is very close to FizzBuzz, so I sat with that thought for a bit, then I decided to ignore any previous assumptions and work on it as a new problem.